Commission members

 Timothy Berube

 Dr. Timothy Berube was reappointed on April 19, 2022, as a permanent, part-time Commission member for a 5-year term.
+He served as acting president of the Commission from October 14, 2023, to August 11, 2024.

 Dr. Berube has over 30 years of experience in the areas of global leadership, executive management, governance, business development, operations, sales, marketing, engineering, project management and consulting.
 Included in this profile is a 10-year international portfolio resulting in the creation of 2 multi-million-dollar multinational enterprises.